dylnslck/micrograph/docs/data-modeling.md

 If a schema type declares that it has a certain relationship, but the class does not have an instance method with a matching name, Micrograph will always resolve that relationship as `null`.

 ### Overriding a relationship's output type
 Micrograph creates a `[Blog]` type automatically for `hasMany` relationships.
 You can override the output, however.
-You can do things like have Relay support:
+You can do things like have support Relay connections:

 ```js
 // schema.js